 BlockFi, a major crypto lender that received a bailout from FTX, halted customer withdrawals last week.
 According to people familiar with the situation, the company stated that it had “significant exposure” to FTX.

 The bankruptcy filing of FTX, which includes the trading firm Alameda Research, is leaving a trail of destruction in the crypto world.
 BlockFi does not appear to have escaped unscathed.
-FTX bailed out BlockFi last summer, extending the lender a $400 million revolving credit as it faced a liquidity crisis amid a broad crypto selloff and collapse of a major hedge fund, 3AC (Three Arrows Capital).
+FTX bailed out the major crypto company last summer, extending the lender a $400 million revolving credit as it faced a liquidity crisis amid a broad crypto selloff and collapse of a major hedge fund, 3AC (Three Arrows Capital).

-BlockFi recently stated on its website that it was “not able to operate business as usual.”
+The company recently stated on its website that “Given the lack of clarity” on FTX it was “not able to operate business as usual.”

 “We are shocked and dismayed by the news regarding FTX and Alameda,” the company said, adding that it learned about the situation via Twitter and was requesting that clients refrain from depositing funds into BlockFi Wallet or its Interest Accounts.